 Back Office Performance Liquidated Damages - Liquidated damages may be assessed on a per item basis.
-Per item is defined as each individual performance requirement as defined in subsection B.23.2 Performance, Requirements, and Measurement and Liquidated Damages.
-Each item will be evaluated on a monthly basis, or as stated per item in subsection B.23.2, unless Liquidated Damages have been assessed under in which case they will be evaluated every day until cured.
-The Back Office System (BOS) has 20 separate performance requirements as specified in Subsection B.23.2.
+Per item is defined as each individual performance requirement as defined in subsection B.23.2 Performance, Requirements and Measurement.
+Each item will be evaluated on a monthly basis, or as stated per item in subsection B.23.2, unless Liquidated Damages have been assessed under which case they will be evaluated every day until cured.
+The Back Office System (BOS) has 20 performance requirements.
 Each of these requirements is considered a separate item, and therefore the cap on BOS Performance Liquidated Damages is \$2,000 per day.
-Compliance with the Performance Specifications These items shall be measured and tracked as indicated in subsection B.23.2 and a report shall be issued on overall performance with such frequency as is indicated for the specific Performance Requirement in Subsection B.23.2 on a monthly basis or as provided showing daily detailed and summary data.
-The overall performance for each month for each item will be the measure for determining whether each item requirement is being met, provided however, if during spot performance checks by the Joint Board it is discovered that an item is failing to meet the performance requirement as a matter of course the Board reserves shall have the right to notify the Contractor of such failure and assess Liquidated Damages for the item until the failing performance is cured by the Contractor.
+These items shall be measured and tracked as indicated in subsection B.23.2 and a report shall be issued on overall performance on a monthly basis or as provided showing daily detailed and summary data.
+The overall performance for each month for each item will be the measure for determining whether each item requirement is being met, provided however, if during spot performance checks by the Joint Board it is discovered that an item is failing to meet the performance requirement as a matter of course the Board reserves the right to notify the Contractor of such failure and assess Liquidated Damages for the item until the failing performance is cured by the Contractor.
 The Joint Board has the option of assessing Liquidated Damages based on each item once they have been shown to be below the performance level based on the monthly reports and the \$100 per day per ITEM would be eligible for assessment until the performance level has been corrected.
 The Performance Liquidated Damages can only be applied on a going forward basis following notification by the Joint Board.